-At the Norges Bank, monetary policy decisions are made by the Executive Board.
-The Board has eight members and is responsible for directing and managing the Bank.
-The Governor is Chair and the two Deputy Governors are First Deputy Chair and Second Deputy Chair of the Executive Board.
-The other five members are external part-time members and keep their ordinary jobs while serving on the Executive Board.
-Two alternates for the external members attend and have the right to speak at Executive Board meetings.
+At the Norges Bank, monetary policy decisions are made by the Executive board.
+The board has eight members and is responsible for directing and managing the bank.
+The Governor is Chair and the two Deputy Governors are First Deputy Chair and Second Deputy Chair of the Executive board.
+The other five members are external part-time members and keep their ordinary jobs while serving on the Executive board.
+Two alternates for the external members attend and have the right to speak at Executive board meetings.

-Starting from 2018, the Executive Board will make monetary policy decisions eight times a year at pre-scheduled meetings.
-Previously it made monetary policy decisions six times a year.
+Starting from 2018, the Executive board will make monetary policy decisions 8 times a year at prescheduled meetings.
+Previously it made monetary policy decisions 6 times a year.

-The Executive Board has been a collegial Board where the Governor seeks a consensus decision.
-In June 2017 the Executive Board started to publish both the minutes and the votes on monetary policy.
-However, these minutes are very brief and so far, there has been no dissents.
-In addition to the short minutes, the Executive Board publishes a summary of its assessment after each monetary policy decision.
+The Executive board has been a collegial board where the governor seeks a consensus decision.
+In June 2017 the Executive board started to publish both the minutes and the votes on monetary policy.
+However, these minutes are very brief and so far there has been no dissents.
+In addition to the short minutes, the Executive board publishes a summary of its assessment after each monetary policy decision.

-At four out of the eight monetary meetings there is also a Monetary Policy Report.
-The Report has a policy rate path and accompanying forecast for key economic variables, including the target variables.
-The Executive Board's assessments are reported in a separate "foreword" to the Report.
-This assessment is approved by the Executive Board, but the rest of the Report is not-at least not formally.
-The Governor is the editor of the Report, and it is not stated anywhere that the Report and the forecasts therein are the Executive Board's.
-This differs from the Riksbank where there is always a majority behind the whole Report.
-However, in the foreword of the Norges Bank Report the Executive Board often refers to the forecasts in the Report.
+At 4 of the 8 monetary meetings there is also a monetary policy report.
+The report has a policy rate path and accompanying forecast for key economic variables, including the target variables.
+The Executive board's assessments are reported in a separate "foreword" to the report.
+This assessment is approved by the Executive board, but the rest of the report is not - at least not formally.
+The Governor is the editor of the report, and it is not stated anywhere that the report and the forecasts therein are the Executive board's.
+This differs from the Riksbank where there is always a majority behind the whole report.
+However, in the foreword of the Norges Bank report the Executive board often refers to the forecasts in the report.